florimondmanca/django-clean-media/README.md

 - Configurable management command
 - Looks for unused files in `FileField` and `ImageField`
 - Easily extensible to support other fields that can hold references to files (such as Markdown fields)
-- Integrates with any storage backend (e.g. disk, cloud…)
+- Integrates with any storage backend (e.g. disk storage, cloud storage…)

 ## Compatibility